d12frosted/elpa-mirror/gnu/vertico-readme.txt

 * Contributions

-Since this package is part of GNU ELPA, contributions require copyright assignment to the FSF.
+Since this package is part of [[http://elpa.gnu.org/packages/vertico.html][GNU ELPA]] contributions require a copyright assignment to the FSF.